 Should people with cancer be vaccinated against COVID-19?

 At this time, patients with cancer may be offered vaccination against COVID-19 as long as components of that vaccine are not contraindicated.
-Appendices C, D, and E of the CDC’s Interim Clinical Considerations provide details on vaccine components and potential contraindications.
-These details are summarized in this document.
+Appendix B, Appendix C, and Appendix D of the CDC’s Interim Clinical Considerations provide details on vaccine components and potential contraindications.
 See the question below “Should people who are immunocompromised received a third dose of the vaccine?” for information regarding people who are immunocompromised.

 Should people undergoing active treatment for cancer be vaccinated against COVID-19?

 At this time, patients undergoing treatment may be offered vaccination against COVID-19 as long as any components of the vaccine are not contraindicated.
 Oncologists have experience providing other types of vaccines to patients receiving treatment for cancer, including chemotherapy, immunotherapy, radiation therapy or stem cell transplantation.
 Strategies such as providing the vaccine in between cycles of therapy and after appropriate waiting periods for patients receiving stem cell transplants and immune globulin treatment can be used to reduce the risks while maintaining the efficacy of vaccination.
 Limited evidence is available regarding vaccination of patients with cancer receiving active treatment, but ASCO is aware of no study that has shown any safety concern for such patients with vaccination.
 See the question below “Should people who are immunocompromised received a third dose of the vaccine?” for information regarding people who are immunocompromised.

 Should cancer survivors be vaccinated against COVID-19?